LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 ```

 You can then `MultiBackend = require('react-dnd-multi-backend')` or `import MultiBackend from 'react-dnd-multi-backend'`.
-To get the `HTML5toTouch` pipeline, just require/import `react-dnd-multi-backend/lib/HTML5toTouch`.
+To get the `HTML5toTouch` pipeline, just require/import `react-dnd-multi-backend/dist/BUILD_TYPE/HTML5toTouch` (where `BUILD_TYPE` is either `cjs` for CommonJS or `esm` for ES Module).

 ### Browser Installation

-Use the minified UMD build in the `dist` folder: https://www.jsdelivr.com/package/npm/react-dnd-multi-backend?path=dist.
+Use the minified UMD build in the `dist` folder: https://www.jsdelivr.com/package/npm/react-dnd-multi-backend?path=dist%2Fumd.

-`ReactDnDMultiBackend.min.js` exports a global `window.ReactDnDMultiBackend` when imported as a `<script>` tag.
+`react-dnd-multi-backend.min.js` exports a global `window.ReactDnDMultiBackend` when imported as a `<script>` tag.

-If you want to use the `HTML5toTouch` pipeline, also include `RDMBHTML5toTouch.min.js`.
+If you want to use the `HTML5toTouch` pipeline, also include `HTML5toTouch.min.js`.
-It exports a global `window.RDMBHTML5toTouch` when imported as a `<script>` tag.
+It exports a global `window.HTML5toTouch` when imported as a `<script>` tag.
 This file also includes the `HTML5` and `Touch` backends, so no need to include them as well.